nanotech/jellybeans.vim/README.markdown

 If you can pick better colors than the approximator, specify them in the `256ctermfg` and `256ctermbg` parameters to override its choices.

+### Low-Color Black (16 and 8 color terminals)

+Since the background on a dark terminal is usually black already, Jellybeans appropriates the black ANSI color as a dark grey and uses no color when it really wants black.

+If you can’t or don’t want to change your terminal’s color mappings, add

+    let g:jellybeans_use_lowcolor_black = 0

+to your .vimrc to render “black” text as Vim’s grey (ANSI white).

+Users of Apple’s pre-10.7 Terminal.app can use the TerminalColours plugin ([Leopard][tc-leopard], [Snow Leopard][tc-snowleopard]) to change the default colors.

 ## Screenshots